I’ve Been There

 By the time I returned my focus to Home Baked, I understood how to deepen and clarify my story.
 I developed a fresh proposal, workshopped it thoroughly with trusted editors, and only sought a new agent once my vision was crystalline on the page.
 This proposal earned me a substantial enough book deal to quit my day job and write full time.

 The publishing world is tough.
 I have both failed and succeeded in the book business (with the same project!), and I’ve analyzed what led to each outcome.
 I know my way around memoir, fiction, general nonfiction, hybrid projects, short stories, essays, book proposals, artist statements, and query letters.
 Throughout our process, my focus will be on understanding your intentions for the work so I can help you find the most powerful way to render them on the page.

-Clients will receive an overview document and line notes.
+Clients will receive in-doc line notes, as well as a detailed editorial letter or zoom/telephone discussion.
 We’ll brainstorm solutions and discuss how your project might fare in the current publishing landscape, as well as strategies to carry you toward your personal vision of success.

-My standard fee for editorial services is $100 per hour, with some flat-rate options for larger projects.
+My standard fee for editorial services is $100 per hour.
 I will ask for a short sample of the work and use that to create an estimate and timeline.
-Where applicable, I may offer a second revision of the same material at 50% of the original price.

 The first 50 pages of a memoir, novel, or nonfiction manuscript are often crucial to securing a book deal or agent representation.
 No matter the genre, your opening chapters must be polished, captivating, and distinctive.
 My detailed edits will address larger issues like voice, POV, pacing, and propulsion, as well as sentence-level finesse.
 May include a phone/Zoom consultation to discuss revision and publication goals.
 Contact me about your first 50.